2003 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 The Reverse Of The 2003 Sacagawea Dollar

-The reverse features Thomas D. Rogers Sr.’s dynamic design of a soaring eagle in flight, its wings outstretched as it glides to the left.
-The eagle is encircled by seventeen five-pointed stars representing each state in the Union at the time of the 1804-1806 Lewis and Clark Expedition.
+The reverse features U.S. Mint sculptor-engraver Thomas D. Rogers Sr.’s dynamic design of a soaring bald eagle in flight, wings outstretched as it glides to the left.
+The eagle is encircled by seventeen five-pointed stars representing the states in the Union at the time of the 1804–1806 Lewis and Clark Expedition.

-The motto “E PLURIBUS UNUM” appears above the eagle’s head in the left-center portion of the design.
-The inscription “UNITED STATES OF AMERICA” frames the upper periphery, while “ONE DOLLAR” defines the lower edge.
+The motto “E PLURIBUS UNUM” appears above the eagle’s head in the left-center portion of the design, and “UNITED STATES OF AMERICA” frames the upper periphery.
+“ONE DOLLAR” defines the lower edge, and Rogers’ initials “T.D.R.” appear discreetly below the eagle’s tail feathers.

 Other Features Of The 2003 Sacagawea Dollar

 The coin measures 26.5 millimeters in diameter, 2 millimeters thick, and weighs precisely 8.1 grams.
-The 2003 Sacagawea Dollar employs a sophisticated three-layer clad construction that creates its signature golden appearance.
-A pure copper core is sandwiched between outer layers of manganese brass, resulting in an overall composition of 88.5% copper, 6% zinc, 3.5% manganese, and 2% nickel.
+The 2003 Sacagawea Dollar employs a sophisticated three-layer clad construction: a pure copper core sandwiched between outer layers of manganese brass, resulting in an overall composition of 88.5% copper, 6% zinc, 3.5% manganese, and 2% nickel.

-The 2003 Sacagawea Dollar features a plain, smooth edge without reeding or lettering, a key distinguishing characteristic from later Native American Dollars that began incorporating edge inscriptions in 2009.
+The 2003 Sacagawea Dollar features a plain, smooth edge without reeding or lettering, a key distinguishing characteristic from the later Native American Dollars that began incorporating edge inscriptions in 2009.
+The composition also differs significantly from the “Nordic Gold” alloy that was considered during the coin’s 1998 design phase but was ultimately rejected.

 Also Read: Top 100 Most Valuable Morgan Silver Dollar Coins Worth Money List